-Rescuing Codependency: Can a Codependent Relationship Be Saved?
+Stuck in a Tangle of Need: Can a Codependent Relationship be Saved?

 Codependent relationships are characterized by a dysfunctional pattern in which one person excessively relies on the other for emotional or psychological needs, while the other person derives self-worth from taking care of the dependent individual.
 These relationships often involve enabling destructive behaviors and can lead to emotional distress, anxiety, and depression for both individuals involved.